ImageNet-Patch: A Dataset for Benchmarking Machine Learning Robustness against Adversarial Patches: Related Work

 Previous work proposed datasets for benchmarking adversarial robustness.
 The APRICOT dataset, proposed by Braunegg et al.~\cite{braunegg2020apricot}, contains $1,000$ annotated photographs of printed adversarial patches targeting object detection systems, \ie producing targeted detections.
 The images are collected in public locations and present different variations in position, distance, lighting conditions, and viewing angle.
+However, even if ImageNet-Patch and APRICOT are similar in spirit, our dataset is designed to test the robustness of image classifiers and not object detectors.
+These two problems are very different, and also the techniques used to optimize patches drastically change from one domain to the other.
 ImageNet-C and ImageNet-P, proposed by Hendrycks et al.~\cite{hendrycks2018benchmarking}, are two datasets proposed to benchmark neural network robustness to image corruptions and perturbations, respectively.
 ImageNet-C perturbs images from the ImageNet dataset with a set of 75 algorithmically-generated visual corruptions, including noise, blur, weather, and digital categories, with different strengths.
 ImageNet-P perturbs images again from the ImageNet dataset and contains a sequence of subtle perturbations that slowly perturb the image to assess the stability of the networks' prediction on increasing amounts of perturbations.

 Differently from these works, we propose a dataset that can be used to benchmark the robustness of image classifiers to adversarial patch attacks, whose aim is not restricted to being a source used at training time to improve robustness, or a collection of environmental corruptions.